EFIDIR: Extraction et Fusion d'Informations pour la mesure de Déplacement par Imagerie Radar - ANR Masse de données et Connaissances project 2008-2011

-- University Savoie Mont Blanc / LISTIC : Laboratory of Computer Science, Systems, Information and Knowledge Processing.
+- University Savoie Mont Blanc / LISTIC : Computer Science, Systems, Information and Knowledge Processing Laboratory.

-- University of Rennes 1 / IETR : Institute of Electronics and Telecommunications of Rennes.
+- University of Rennes 1 / IETR : Rennes Institute of Electronics and Telecommunications.

 - CNRS / GIPSA-Lab: Grenoble Image Parole Signal Automatique.